-2018 NAMI Board of Directors Nominations, Bylaws Amendments and Resolutions
+2019 NAMI Board of Directors Nominations, Bylaws Amendments and Resolutions

-2018 Open Letter to NAMI Membership
+2019 Open Letter to NAMI Membership

 NAMI Elections Process Summary

 Nominees must be NAMI members of record of the NAMI Affiliate or NAMI State Organization making the nomination.
 Each NAMI Affiliate and NAMI State Organization may nominate no more than one candidate.
-Nominations may only be made by NAMI Affiliates and NAMI State Organizations that have submitted their membership and paid dues by the nomination deadline of April 1, 2018.
+Nominations may only be made by NAMI Affiliates and NAMI State Organizations that have submitted their membership and paid dues by the nomination deadline of March 24, 2019.
 (90 days before the date of the Annual Meeting.)

 To ensure compliance with NAMI’s bylaws, 75 percent of the NAMI Board must be “persons who have or have had lived experience with serious mental illness, or parents or other relatives, including civil partners, thereof.”
 Candidates are asked to make a statement to this effect.

 All current members of the NAMI Board consider themselves to be persons who have or have had lived experience with serious mental illness, or parents or other relatives, including civil partners thereof.

 For consideration at the 2019 NAMI Annual Convention, proposed amendments to NAMI Bylaws and proposed resolutions must be sent to the NAMI Office by return-receipt mail to be received by NAMI no later than March 24, 2019

 .
 (Note that March 24 is a Sunday.
 Mail will not be delivered on that day so make sure that amendments and resolutions arrive on Friday, March 22, 2019.)
 Proposed amendments to the NAMI Bylaws must be submitted in amendment form.
 For guidance on making submissions, please contact us at email@example.com

 Guidance for NAMI Field Leaders